-Houses on corner lots will require special consideration.
+Houses on corner lots (ie. Block 9 Lot 1, 23 & 24 Block 13 Lot 1 & 14) will require special consideration.
 Flanking side elevations are to have suitable front elevation treatment with principle roof planes sloping toward view.
 All models will be considered for corner lots based on their unique suitability to these locations.
 Houses will require variation in wall planes, substantial roof line between floors, appropriate wall heights, window placement and detailing.
-The lot affected is: Block 1, lots 32.
-Refer to Appendix "A" - Community Map for designated lots.